Superpatrex/Superpatrex/README.md

 Apart from coding, I have a keen interest in:

 - 📚 Reading and learning new technologies.
-- 🎸 Playing [Instrument] and exploring music.
-- 🎨 Creating digital art and design.
+- 🍽️ Cooking new foods and always eating.

 ## 📫 Let's Connect